 I was never a runner.
 It just wasn’t my calling.
 “Blessed” with a C cup in highschool, it hurt to run to be honest.
-Then there was the pain in my knees, my weak ankles, my sciatica.
+Then there was the pain in my knees, my weak ankles, my sciatica, I was even in need for me to use the Zenith ankle brace.
 Nope.
 Nope.
 Nope.
 I just wasn’t meant to run.
 Even in high school my fastest mile “run” (which was more of a quickly paced walk) was just barely under the 15 minute mark.

 But a few years back, I was convinced to do a 5k.
 “We don’t have to run” she said, “besides, I’m crippled and will have to walk with my cane anyway.”
 So I thought, sure, if she can do it, with a cane and a post surgery knee, then I can do it, no problem.
 So I let her sign me up.
 If nothing else, it was a few hours of my life and I’d never do it again.

 We finished that race in 1 hour and 10 minutes.
 For those of you obsessed with math… That’s a 22.5 minute mile give or take.
 Slooooowww is what it is.
 I was required to complete a 15 minute mile in high school.
 Fastest I ever did was a 12 minute mile and I was sick at the end of that.
 Seeing as that was now over 13 years ago….
 A 70 minute 5k wasn’t bad.

 This time my mom went with me.
 We did the whole course in about 65 minutes.
 In the freezing weather, though by the time we got moving you’d never known it was about 40 degrees outside.
 After that one, I wanted to do more.
 I signed up for the March of Dimes, but ended up very very sick shortly after that.

 Who knew my “sickness” would leave me out of the game for 18 months?
 As it turned out, I wasn’t sick at all, but rather growing a human instead.